mahiyapatil/facialDetectionModel-OCV/README.md

 # facialDetectionModel-OCV
-First legitimate ai/py project.
-Realized my cs skills are not as futile as presumed.

 Utilizes accuracy percentages to classify faces with precise deviation from image used in processing (stored under faces file).
 - multiple faces can be detected in singular frame